Personal loan scams: Who are legitimate loan companies?

 Personal loan scams are often very sophisticated and can happen to anyone.
 If you suspect that you’re the victim of a loan scam:

 • Call your local police.
-File a police report for the amount you’ve been defrauded.
+File a police report with the amount you’ve been defrauded.

 • File a complaint with the CAFC.
 Contact the Canadian Anti-Fraud Centre (CAFC) to lodge a complaint about a specific provider.
-Call toll-free at 1-888-495-8501 or file a complaint online at the Fraud Reporting System (FRS).
+Call toll-free at 1-888-495-8501 or file a complaint online through the fraud reporting system (FRS).

 • Call Crime Stoppers.
 Contact Canadian Crime Stoppers at 1-800-222-8477.
 You can also submit a tip about personal loan scams online using the Webtip service.